amymehta/Repo1/journal.md

 - If a chatbot does more than just talk to the user.. customer satisfaction will be better.
 For example, if a chatbot receives input on preferences from a user..the chatbot can suggest a product based on those preferences.
 This will provide the user with a product that they will be satisfied with since it most likely matches their choice.
 ---
+## Day 22

+### Date: 7/3/2023

+#### Tasks Accomplished
+- Looked over the format and organization of some websites online

+#### Things I Learned

+#### Thoughts/Questions/Ideas
+- If a chatbot does more than just talk to the user.. customer satisfaction will be better.
+For example, if a chatbot receives input on preferences from a user..the chatbot can suggest a product based on those preferences.
+This will provide the user with a product that they will be satisfied with since it most likely matches their choice.
+---